-Groundswell is a global partnership of civil society organizations, NGOs and resource people in Africa, Latin America and Asia.
-We strengthen rural communities to create and spread healthy food and farming systems from the bottom up.
-Groundswell partners work together to:
+Groundswell International is a global partnership working to strengthen rural communities to create and spread healthy food and farming systems from the ground up.

 Over 1 billion people in the world are hungry, and 80% of them are rural farmers and food producers.
-Groundswell’s partners work with these people at the community level to sustainably grow more food and improve their lives.
-As importantly, we help them to spread successful approaches to farming and strengthening local economies – and to build alliances with urban communities, wider social movements, and between countries in the global South and North.
-While we focus on strengthening local food and agro-ecological farming systems, we also support people to address other priority concerns – such as community health, equity between women and men, savings and credit cooperatives, income generation and resilience to disasters.
+Groundswell’s partners work with rural people at the community level to sustainably grow more food and improve their lives.
+We also help them spread successful approaches to farming, strengthening local economies, and build alliances with urban communities and wider social movements.
+While we focus on local food and agroecological farming systems, we also support people to address other priority concerns – such as community health, equity between women and men, savings and credit cooperatives, income generation and resilience to disasters.
 All of these issues are connected in rural communities.

 Real development happens and is sustained when local people take the lead, build their skills,

 create healthy, representative organizations and generate prosperity – and when societies put

 in place the policies and institutions to foster this.